pthakkar9/CarND-Behavioral-Cloning-P3/README.md

 ### This is the project writeup.
 [Instructions](Instructions.md) are here.
 Project's expectations are called rubic points and they are [here](https://review.udacity.com/#!/rubrics/432/view).

+See how model-4.2 drives on [track 2](https://youtu.be/Fz2WwQxrifo) or see [driver's view](https://youtu.be/4UF54O0kL4s) created by drive.py

+See how model-3.4a drives on [track 1](https://youtu.be/wIPkZwhLO9o) or see [driver's view](https://youtu.be/kE68FkYNxZk) created by drive.py

+Both of the models are available [here](https://drive.google.com/drive/folders/0B2wt3poVYbAYTUZFcURKOEVuMms?usp=sharing).

+**Things I changed after getting review comments**

+* Added dropout of 0.7 just before fully connected layer of 10
+* Slightly changed architecture by removing fully connected layer of 1164 neurons
+* Switched back and forth between keras versions to see if it makes any difference
+* model-3.4a is on lower version of keras and model-4.2 is on higher
+* I know the project requirement was to drive on only track 1... and in order to make it outstanding, same model should be driving car on track 2.
+* I couldn't achive outstanding requirement but I was able to produce model that drives flawlessly on track 2 only (model-4.2)
+* Tried converting all images to YUV color space, couldn't see any improvements
+* Tried various probabilities of dropout, and placed drouput at many different places.
+Finally, settled on dropout with 0.7 keep probability just before fully connected layer of 10
+* Added a few more data points and new number is 26794, up from old number of 20203 data points.

 ---

 **Behavioral Cloning Project**